topbitdu/repres-bootstrap/README.md

 - disabled:    the disabled attribute of a HTML input tag.
 - maxlength:   the maxlength attribute of a HTML input tag.
+- size:        the size attribute of a HTML input tag.
 - placeholder: the placeholder attribute of a HTML input tag.
 - readonly:    the readonly attribute of a HTML input tag.
 - required:    the required attribute of a HTML input tag.
-- rows:        the rows of a HTML Text Area
+- rows:        the rows of a HTML Text Area.